thejasono/data_pipeline-kakfa-spark-airflow-s3-athena/README.md

 > 🆕 **Automatic end-to-end pipeline** — once the containers are healthy the following pieces cooperate without manual intervention:
 > * `airflow_init` seeds the metadata DB and admin user, then the scheduler/webserver start normally.
 > * `name_stream_dag` is scheduled every five minutes and runs the API → Kafka producer for two minutes per cycle.
-> * `spark_streaming` (a long-running service) submits `spark_processing.py` to the Spark master so Kafka records are continuously written to MinIO as Parquet.
+> * `spark_streaming` (a long-running service) submits `spark_processing.py` to the Spark master so Kafka records are continuously written to Amazon S3 as newline-delimited JSON objects.
-> * `minio_setup` creates the `streaming-demo` bucket so Spark’s checkpoints and Parquet sinks succeed immediately.
-During bootstrap it copies [`certs/minio/client/public.crt`](certs/minio/client/public.crt) into the MinIO Client trust store, which means the helper configures its alias over HTTPS without disabling certificate validation.
 >
-> That means `docker compose up -d --build` is now enough to demonstrate “API → Kafka → Spark → MinIO” for your portfolio—no more manual `docker exec`, `curl`, or `spark-submit` steps.
+> That means `docker compose up -d --build` is now enough to demonstrate “API → Kafka → Spark → S3” for your portfolio—no manual `docker exec`, `curl`, or `spark-submit` steps.

 ### Custom Airflow image & Python dependencies